Rosh00L/EcoCapture/README.md

 * Extracting data from publicly available travel reviews dataset using python.
 * Importing and cleaning data using python.
-* Creating an Ecocapture database to house the data import.
+* Creating the database to house the data import.

 <img src="Doc/img/2.Data and tools.png?raw=true"/>